agreer35/apeep/README.md

 At this point, the only documentation is reading the code itself.
 The variable names in `process.py` should be self-explanatory though.

+## Install and Run on Windows

+An easy way is to install [Acaconda Python](https://www.continuum.io/downloads/), which includes many libraries that are useful for a variety of python applications.

+Then go to this [website](http://www.lfd.uci.edu/~gohlke/pythonlibs/#opencv) and download the .whl file for python 2.7 for your operating system.

+Open the Sypder IDE, and in the command line, change the working directory to the location of the .whl file

+    print os.getcwd()
+    os.chdir("C:\\Users\\Documents\\Python Scripts\\opencv-location")

+Install the .whl file by typing this into the command line

+    pip install opencv_python-2.4.13.2-cp27-cp27m-win_amd64

+Open the process.py file from the apeep directory in Sypder.
+Under the "options" section of the code, type this to import relevant libraries and change the working directory to the apeep master.

+    import numpy
+    import skimage
+    import matplotlib
+    import cv2
+    import os
+    print os.getcwd()
+    os.chdir("C:\\Users\\Documents\\Python Scripts\\apeep-master")

+Open the conf.py file and change th input and output directories.
+Make sure to use "\\" throughout all paths in the process.py and conf.py files.

+Once all of the relevant directories are changed, run the process.py file to segment the .avi files in the input directory.

 ## Credits

 ISIIS is developed by [Robert K Cowen](http://ceoas.oregonstate.edu/profile/cowen/) ([Rosenstiel School of Marine and Atmospheric Sciences](http://www.rsmas.miami.edu/) RSMAS, University of Miami and [Hatfield Marine Science Center](http://hmsc.oregonstate.edu), Oregon State University) and [Cédric Guigand](http://yyy.rsmas.miami.edu/groups/larval-fish/cedric.html) ([RSMAS](http://www.rsmas.miami.edu)) in partnership with [BellaMare](http://www.bellamare-us.com).